Ask yourself what you are really good at. Then look around for a problem that you could solve applying your skills.

 She also works as an expert evaluator for Horizon 2020.
 It is the European Commission’s SME Instrument which aims to support up 7,500 innovative startups in Europe through its non-dilutive funding grants which offers up to 70% of capitalization.

 Although an angel investor herself, she recommends startup founders to look beyond VC funding to secure cash.
 She encourages SMEs and startups to explore other funding sources such as grants and government-backed loans with comparatively lower interest rates.
-Applying for grants may come with stringent requirements, but they are almost free because you are obligated to pay back.
+Applying for grants may come with stringent requirements, but they are almost free because you are not obligated to pay back in a short period of time.
+It does come with hefty penalty fees in case you default.

 Where did the idea for Transformify come from?